 Gleb B.

-Gleb B. about 6 years ago
+Gleb B. almost 7 years ago

 Hello, Rahul!
 We recommend ARKit but it isn't the only SDK that can both measure the distance between two points and recognize 3D objects.
 For more information, check the documentation of SDKs you're interested in (make sure to select those with 3D recognition support).